RaduPelin/Binary---Operations---Between-Images/README.md

 # Binary Operations Between Images
-The aplication takes two bmp files and generates in a new directory using binary pixel interactions between those two files, all the supported results.
+The aplication takes two bmp files and generates all the supported results that came from the pixel binary interactions between images or within each image.

 Input Files: